bcgov/bcstats_ohcs_craigslist/README.md

 * out of memory
 * parallelism

+The data include an irregularly formatted CSV file with approx. 1 million HTML files stuffed into the CSV, as attributes spanning multiple lines.
+Python 3's "import csv" and R's library{vroom} weren't able to read the data

 ## Process analytics
 Sample visualization of process monitor for this "big-data" application
 ![Process analytics](img/process_analytics.jpg)